davidosongschool/SocialEyes/README.md

 #### Beta Testing
 A link to a beta version of the site was provided to a small group of people for testing.
 Any bugs found were then fixed.

-For examlpe, if they user had a username with special characters - this would interfere with finding the user  by using their profile link
+For examlpe, a bug was discovered when the user had a username with special characters - this would interfere with finding the user by using their profile link

-This was fixed by validating user input to only
+This was fixed by validating user input to only include letters (A-Z) and numbers (1-9)

 ## Deployment